Wind-WindKids/winding/samples/sophieandwind/illuminated_shorts.md

 ![Golden hour in the park.
 Sophie and Wind on their tree branch, sharing a baguette. ](snaps/sunset_picnic.png)

 --
+scenes_bike_to_market: page, portrait-oriented
+--
+@image:
+Sophie and Wind riding side-by-side through the Jardin du Luxembourg on bright bicycles.
+Wind’s bicycle is a vivid orange with a polished silver bell on the handlebar; Sophie’s is a bright lime green with a black rear basket.
+Sophie’s basket holds a fresh baguette and a bundle of lavender and wildflowers, petals catching the breeze.

+@background:
+A sunlit park path lined with green lawns and flowerbeds, early-summer flowers in bloom.
+Behind them, a green-painted bus stop bench and shelter; on the shelter’s glass is a faded travel poster reading: *Lyra’s Oxford – Daily Service from London*.
+The poster’s edges are sun-faded, colors muted, but the gold lettering still catches the light.

+@light:
+Warm morning tones, golden light filtering through tall chestnut trees.
+Long, soft shadows falling across the path.

+--
 wind_and_dragon_ai: spread, landscape-oriented, image